joedolson/my-calendar/src/readme.txt

 * Label error source in cases where wp_die() is used.
 * Switch subscription links to webcal: protocol.
 * Begin adding hook documentation at https://joedolson.github.io/my-calendar/
-* Begin adding framework for next version of template handling.
+* Begin adding framework for future version of template handling.

 = 3.3.16 =